benhutchins/dyngoose/docs/MagicSearch.md

 # MagicSearch

 Dyngoose supports a call-chaining search and querying method, called `Dyngoose.MagicSearch`, that is available as `.search` on every [Table](Table.md) and [Index](Indexes.md) class.

-Dyngoose provides the ability to query a model by using the `Table.search` function.
-This is also available on every index and is available by using `Table.gsiIndexName.search`.
 This function acts as a builder to construct your query with the appropriate settings before executing it (`query.exec()`).

 `Dyngoose.MagicSearch` supports advanced filtering, but as DynamoDB is heavily optimized for getting items by indexes, the primary way you should perform operations is by using an index.
 In most cases, you can perform simpler querying, see [Querying](Querying.md).